MicrosoftDocs/security/operations/ingest-data-sources.md

-4. For virtual machines hosted on-prem or in other clouds that require their logs collected, use:
+4. For virtual machines hosted on-premises or in other clouds that require their logs collected, use:

     1. Windows Security Events using AMA